microsoft/live-share/docs/use/vscode.md

 > **Note:** Currently Live Share does not follow participants into files or folders outside of the shared folder root [(up-vote 👍)](https://github.com/MicrosoftDocs/live-share/issues/54).

-To start following a participant (as either a host or guest), click on their name in the participants list in the Live Share Explorer view or custom tab.
+To start following a participant (as either a host or guest), click on their name in the participants' list in the Live Share Explorer view or custom tab.
 The circle next to their name will fill in to indicate you are following them.

 ![VS Code follow from viewlet](../media/vscode-follow-multiple-viewlet.png)

-Alternatively, you can click the pin icon in the upper right of the editor group, or press **Ctrl+Alt+F / Cmd+Alt+F**.
+Alternatively, you can click the pin icon in the upper right of the editor group or press **Ctrl+Alt+F / Cmd+Alt+F**.

 ![VS Code pin](../media/vscode-pin.png)